Anisimov3D/3Dnucleus_data/README.md

 __DOWNLOAD MACROS__
 Download MAIN_MACRO
 Move ImageJ_MACROS to a designated directory, so that it can be chosen for MAIN_MACRO.
-Additionaly, download Rstudio_MACROS and Rstudio_GRAPHS for cleaning the aquired data and using it to make graphs.
+Additionally, download Rstudio_MACROS and Rstudio_GRAPHS for cleaning the acquired data and using it to make graphs.

 __CREATE 4 folders__
 1) Primary image folder (e.g., "PIM") for primary input of .lif files <==== PUT YOUR .lif FILES FOR PROCESSING HERE